 Are you a “planner?”
-Are you someone that thrives when you have a schedule or know what’s coming?
+Are you someone who thrives when you have a schedule or know what’s coming?
 How do you feel when you don’t know what to expect?
 If you’re like me, I LOVE to plan!
 It relieves stress and anxiety about what needs to happen, even if I know I won’t enjoy what’s next on the agenda.
-Your children do too!
+Your children do, too!
 Consistent, predictable routines help young children understand the environment and feel secure.
 A regular routine enables children to reduce anxiety by knowing what is coming next.
 A well-planned schedule will also help encourage children’s positive behavior by meeting their basic needs for eating, sleeping, active and quiet play, time alone, and time with other children.
 It’s all about balance in Creating and Maintaining Scheduled Routines.

 Importance of Balance